-- The national, state and local economies are all currently experiencing a significant decline.
-However, Fresno County has been affected more than most areas.
-Numerous factors are contributing to this unfortunate slide including the precipitous drop in the value of area homes, the drop in new construction which had recently fueled the local economy, high foreclosure rates due to adjusted loan rates, higher than normal unemployment and sluggish consumer sales. - Due to the County being heavily dependent on agriculture, it experiences chronically high unemployment, which places continual pressure on the County to provide adequate social and medical services.
-Additionally certain types of crime are considered high and public protection is a high priority to citizens. - Due to the economy, the County's general revenue, sometimes referred to as discretionary revenue has been relatively flat and sales tax revenue, in particular, has started to decline.
-At the same time, the portion of the County's budget that relies on this revenue continues to experience increased costs due to general inflation and medical insurance, workers compensation, and retirement increases.

-- Realignment funds support the County's social services, health and mental health programs.
+- The national, state and local economies are all suffering the effects of a recession.
+Fresno County has been particularly hard hit.
+Numerous factors are contributing to this situation including the precipitous drop in the value of area homes, the drop in new construction, high foreclosure rates due to adjusted loan rates, extremely high unemployment and sluggish consumer sales. - Due to the County being heavily dependent on agriculture, it experiences chronically high unemployment, which places continual pressure on the County to provide adequate social and medical services.
+Additionally certain types of crime are considered high and public protection is a high priority to citizens. - Due to the economy, the County's general revenue, sometimes referred to as discretionary revenue has declined.
+Both property and sales tax revenues have dropped.
+At the same time, the portion of the County's budget that relies on this revenue continues to experience increased costs due to general inflation, medical insurance, workers compensation, retirement increases and increases in service demands. - Realignment funds support the County's social services, health and mental health programs.
 These are comprised of vehicle license fees and sales tax.
 Realignment funds declined this year, affecting both the current year budget and the base available for budgeting next year.
-The drop in this funding creates a \$5.8 million shortfall. - The State's fiscal crisis is also impacting County revenues.
-The State has historically reduced city and county revenues in order to help balance their own budget.
-The State is delaying payments due the County and cuts, potentially significant, in county funding are anticipated.
+The drop in this funding creates a \$10,523 million shortfall.